mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Thi nodded earnestly in boundless appreciation of the clarity of a plan and a person to trust, but Linyu had no way to tell her and Melna would never have understood.

   "No. It's much too dangerous.
-It's better if you stay here with Jes."
+It's better if you stay here with Žesse."

   Thi stood up now and approached her.
 "With.
 You," thi insisted.

   She didn't have the time to argue, and thought it might be good to understand more about this mysterious child with a listening device.
 She stooped to hae height and placed her hands on hae shoulders.

   "I don't know how much you remember or know about the world right now, but I need you to understand something if you're going to be traveling with me.
 I am a senator from Heiko, and I was accused of keeping the obscura a secret to hoard food.
 We must keep a low profile to avoid danger.
 Do you understand?"

   Thi nodded back.

   "Good.
 Now we don't have much time so let's eat up to prepare.
 Just follow wherever Laen goes and you'll be safe," she told hae.
 She ran toward the garden to fetch whatever vegetables might still be living, with the saffa in toe guiding Linyu's path.

   "You like these, right Laen?" she asked him, pointing at the vast field of pohua.
 He sniffed the stems, hungry but loyal in his patience.